 - new rules for rests and breaks for drivers when journeys involve transport by ferry or by rail

 - a new necessity to keep a full record of all other work

-If you are an operator or driver, you should review the changes to the current rules - EUR-Lex website and prepare to comply.
+If you are an operator or driver, you should review the changes to the current rules and prepare to meet these rules.

 Tachographs can only be fitted, checked, repaired and calibrated by a tachograph centre approved by the DVA.
 A list of approved tachograph centres where you can have your tachograph fitted, checked, repaired and calibrated is available below: